ArduPilot/ardupilot_wiki/copter/source/docs/ac_rollpitchtuning.rst

 .. image:: ../images/RollPitchTuning.png
     :target: ../_images/RollPitchTuning.png

 #.
-Connect your APM/Pixhawk/PX4 to the Mission Planner
+Connect your Flight Controller to Mission Planner
 #.
-On the mission planner, select Config/Tuning >> Copter Pids
+On Mission Planner, select Config/Tuning >> Copter Pids
 #.
 Set the CH6 Opt to "Rate Roll/Pitch kP"
 #.
 Set Min to 0.08, Max to 0.20 (most copters ideal gain is within this
    range although from a small number of copter the Max can be as high